getdozer/dozer-docs/docs/dozer.md

 Cube.js is a robust analytics API layer, designed to facilitate creating aggregate data queries and supporting complex analytics tasks.
 Its strength lies in the ability to generate metrics and visualizations for business intelligence applications.

 ### Materialize and RisingWave
-Materialize and RisingWave are streaning databases.
+Materialize and RisingWave are streaming databases.

 Dozer, however, is engineered as a comprehensive data API backend, aiming to simplify the real-time data application building process.
 It ingests data continuously from different sources through CDC or period polling, processes it using its embedded streaming SQL engine, and then stores it in an optimized low-latency datastore.
 Beyond just maintaining updated views of data, Dozer offers a complete end-to-end solution, integrating real-time data transformation, storage, and distribution closer to the end user through its APIs.